Oil-rich Azerbaijan gained independence from the Soviet Union in 1991 amid political turmoil and against a backdrop of violence in Nagorno-Karabakh.

 - Economy: Huge oil export revenues have funded infrastructure projects and boosted living standards

 - International: Azerbaijan and Armenia fought in the 1990s over disputed Nagorno-Karabakh; a fragile ceasefire is in place.
-Azerbaijan is a key transit route to Afghanistan.
-Relations with Iran are fractious
+Relations with Iran and Russia are fractious

 Country profiles compiled by BBC Monitoring